xmos/xmath_walkthrough/doc/part4A.md

 a portion of the inner product and then leave it to the main (calling) thread to add the partial results together.

-Instead, because we're dealing with frames of data, **Stage 9** opts to have each of the worker threads computing a different output sample.
+Instead, because we're dealing with frames of data, **Part 4A** opts to have each of the worker threads computing a different output sample.
 Specifically, on each iteration of the `for` loop, the next `THREADS` output samples are to be computed (notice `s` increments by `THREADS` each iteration).
 On each iteration,